Angelos-Tsitsoli/Machine-Learning-Project/README.md

 ## Face recognition(using Eigenfaces)
 Implementation of the algorithm in Python also using the images from faces directory.
+After the implementation solve different cases.